top of page

 Roasted stuffed dates with saffron-chili beurre blanc

 Appetizers are the most critical part of the meal.
-It sets the tone for the evening and always has to be outstanding.
+They set the tone for the evening and always have to be outstanding.

-This appetizer is just that.
-A beautiful appetizer and a wonderful pop of flavors.
-The sweet dates are filled with a spicy creamy paneer and are complimented beautifully with the rich saffron beurre blanc sauce.
+This appetizer is just that—a beautiful appetizer with a wonderful pop of flavors.
+The sweet dates are filled with spicy, creamy paneer and beautifully complimented by the rich saffron beurre blanc sauce.
 This elegant and delicious appetizer sets the tone for any formal (or informal) dinner and has always been a hit.
-I limit the portion size to 2 per head as they are quite filling and irresistible.
+I limit the portion size to 2 per head as they are pretty filling and irresistible.

 I am a huge fan of Mejdool dates.
-There are by far the best variety of date available out there, and yes, well worth the price.
-These dates are the perfect blend of sweet, sticky and flavor, a rich caramel sweetness that I find addictive.
+They have by far the best variety of dates available, and yes, they are well worth the price.
+These dates are the perfect blend of sweet, sticky, and flavour, a rich caramel sweetness that I find addictive.
 There is always a box at home, and it is a healthy way to satisfy my sweet tooth.
 Here is more on these dates.

 Ingredients: